raghur/mermaid-filter/README.md

 - Image Format - Use `{.mermaid format=svg}`     Default is png
 - Width  - Use `{.mermaid width=400}`     default width is 800
 - Theme - Use `{.mermaid theme=forest}` default is 'default'.
 Corresponds to `--theme`  flag of mermaid.cli
+- Background - Use `{.mermaid background=transparent}` default is 'white'.
+Correponds to `--backgroundColor` flag of mermaid.cli
 - Filename - Use `{.mermaid filename="file with space"}` to set the filename.
 This has priority over the caption
 - Save path - Use `{.mermaid loc=img}`  default loc=inline which will
   encode the image in a `data uri` scheme.